oliverwood93/Cryptovox-Front-End/ssc/README.md

-# SecureSoniCryptor (SSC)
+# Cryptovox

-This is a secure file sharing [website](https://ssc-fe.netlify.com/) that allows you to encrypt files using audio.
+This is a secure file sharing [website](https://cryptovox.netlify.com/) that allows you to encrypt files using audio.
 The backend API to this website is available [here](https://ssc-be.herokuapp.com/api) for which the git can be found [here](https://github.com/theshumanator/nc-be-finalproject).

 ## Getting Started